-13-4.
-(Paper only.)
-The graph represents 100 measurements that were performed between 0 and 1 s, on a voltage source putting out a voltage around 3 V. Each data point represents the average of the voltages measured during the previous 0.01 s.
-The standard deviation, a measurement of the voltage fluctuations of the graph, is 0.112 V. What would be the standard deviation if the voltage sensor averaged data for 1 s?
+The graph represents 100 measurements that were performed between 0 and 1 s, on a voltage source putting out a voltage around 3 V. Each data point represents the average of the voltages collected during the previous 0.01 s.
+The standard deviation, a measurement of the voltage fluctuations of the graph, is 0.112 V. What would be the standard deviation if the voltage recorded for each point were averaged for 1 s?
 10 s?
 0.001 s?

-- 13-5.
+(Hint: You don't need any standard deviation formulas-it's just a measure of the statistical noise.
+Also, please note that the graph extends to much larger times; only the first 1 second is shown here.)

+13-6.
 (Paper only.)
 Imagine that you are doing exit polls to determine the winner of an election between two candidates.
 It is a very close election, with each candidate receiving very close to half the votes.
 You are very careful to poll a balanced cross-section of voters.
-You may assume that the fluctuations in the poll results will be approximately $1/\sqrt{N}$. (a) If you poll 100 people, how close can the election be (in percentage points) if you want to be reasonably certain that you predict the right winner based on your poll? (b) What if you poll 10,000 people? - 14-1. (a) An AM radio station transmits at [01] kHz.
+You may assume that the fluctuations in the poll results will be approximately 1/√N. (a) If you poll 100 people, how close can the election be (in percentage points) if you want to be reasonably certain that you predict the right winner based on your poll? (b) What if you poll 10,000 people?

+- 14-1. (a) An AM radio station transmits at [01] kHz.
 What is the wavelength of these radio waves?
 Radio waves travel at the speed of light, 3.00×10^8 m/s. (b) Repeat for an FM radio station which transmits at [02] MHz. - 14-2.
 At position x = 0, a water wave varies in time as shown in the figure.
 (The curve is at the 10-cm mark at both edges of the figure.)
 If the wave moves in the positive x direction with a speed of [03] cm/s, write the equation for the wave in the form,

-$$y(x,t) = A\sin(kx - \omega t - \phi).$$
+$$y(x,t) = A\sin(kx - \omega t - \phi)$$